nepi-ng - C - managing files

 need to create long strings of jobs.

-object, that is a convenience tool
+We also introduce the Sequence object, that is a convenience tool

 for creating, well obviously, sequences of jobs, without the hassle of

-relationship for each job.
+managing the required relationship for each job.

 Finally throughtout this series, we will also illustrate another possible way to manage the components of the scheduler: instead of creating the scheduler at the end with all the jobs, we create the scheduler at the very beginning and create the jobs right into the scheduler.
 Of course the result is exactly the same, it's just another programming style that is probably worth considering.